 Bellbrook-Sugarcreek Schools welcome students back to everyday school for in-person learning.
 An online option will not be available this school year.
 We will implement safety protocols to the largest extent possible but any student who attends school will incur some level of risk.
 We will decrease the likelihood of infection with hygiene such as hand washing and hand sanitizer being available, cleaning/sanitizing, and safety procedures, but being in a public place has a certain level of risk that cannot be eliminated.
 The district will continue to monitor the situation and may make changes accordingly.
 This may include, but is not limited to, requiring masks, requiring masks in specific situations or grade levels, requiring masks on a temporary basis, limiting group work, going to a hybrid schedule, etc. We ask for your patience and understanding throughout these times.

-Grades K-12: Students, staff, and visitors are strongly encouraged to wear a mask while indoors, but not required. (updated 10/29/21)
+Grades K-12: Students, staff, and visitors are allowed to wear a mask while indoors, but are not required. (updated 10/29/21)

 We encourage and recommend students, staff, and visitors to conduct a self-assessment at home prior to coming to school or school events and if you are sick, stay at home.

 Any student with a fever over 100.4F should stay home.